Shlomo Bentin: Biography

 In 1984 in Bentin returned to the Hadassah Medical Center and founded the diagnostic-clinical neuropsychology service at the hospital.
 During this time Bentin developed a method for monitoring nerve conduction abnormalities along the spinal cord during scoliosis surgeries.
 This method was based on nerve stimulation of the feet and on the measuring of the response in the neck - which made it unnecessary for the surgeons to wake up the patients during the surgery in order to check the patients' ability to move their legs, in cases of concerns for nerve injury during spine alignment procedures.

-In 1983 Bentin was appointed as a lecturer of psychology at the Hebrew University Medical School and in 1987 he was appointed Senior Lecturer.
+In 1983 Bentin was appointed as a lecturer of psychology at the Hebrew University Medical School and in 1987 he was appointed senior lecturer.
 In 1991 Bentin was promoted to associate professor and in 1994 to professor.
-Bentin served as the head of the Special education department until 1994, and was the founder of the Hebrew University's Center for Neural Computation.
+Bentin served as the head of the special education department until 1994, and was the founder of the Hebrew University's Center for Neural Computation.
 Between the years 1994 - 1998 Bentin headed the Neuropsychology department of the Hebrew University.

 In 1991 Bentin initiated the cognitive electrophysiology laboratory at the Hebrew University.
 The lab's primary mission is to promote research in cognitive neuroscience and cognitive neuropsychology, with a particular emphasis on face perception, attention, and dynamic processes in episodic and semantic memory.
 Recent studies have also focused on finding EEG correlates to the mirror neuron system.

 Bentin was the recipient of the 2012 Israel Prize in the field of psychology.

-On July 13, 2012, Bentin was killed in a traffic accident while riding a bicycle near the University of California, Berkeley and getting hit by a truck.
+On July 13, 2012, Bentin was killed in a collision with a dump truck while riding a bicycle near the University of California, Berkeley.

 Bentin was married and had three children.
 He lived in Mevasseret Zion.